-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide Counseling occurs weekly for our high-needs students.
-There are also multiple ways for counselors to connect with students such as one- on-one, group meetings, and home visits.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide Counseling occurs weekly for our high-needs students.
+There are also multiple ways for counselors to connect with students such as one-on-one, group meetings, and home visits.
 Counselors are continually in contact with teachers and parents to help monitor the progress of students.
-We expect to continue providing counselors, who help address obstacles to graduation that students with disabilities who are English learners, low- income and foster youth students have; however, because we expect that all students could benefit, action is provided on an LEA-wide basis.
-1.5 Action: Student activities that increase learning efforts Need: As demonstrated in the Identified Needs and Metrics sections, English Learners, low- income, and foster youth students are often underperforming in their capacity for credit completion.
+We expect to continue providing counselors, who help address obstacles to graduation that students with disabilities who are English learners, low-income and foster youth students have; however, because we expect that all students could benefit, action is provided on an LEA-wide basis.
+1.5 Action: Student activities that increase learning efforts Need: As demonstrated in the Identified Needs and Metrics sections, English Learners, low-income, and foster youth students are often underperforming in their capacity for credit completion.
 The expected average is 4.0 for all students.
 They often exhibit low motivation to complete their assignments.
 Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
-To address this need, we will improve the relationships between staff and students to increase school participation and engagement.
+Scope: To address this need, we will improve the relationships between staff and students to increase school participation and engagement.
 The school will acknowledge student achievement and celebrate student successes to get buy-in.
 The school will also boost student morale by increasing student-led events and activities creating a positive learning environment.
-Students are recognized for their efforts in a variety of ways that are meaningful to them.
-This includes but is not limited to celebrations, field trips and enrichment experiences.
-Our students participate in a comprehensive incentive and recognition system on and on-going basis, that helps support their scholastic efforts.
-We have witnessed how these actions can inspire students to continue to be productive and strive to accelerate their learning.
-We will closely monitor progress on our credit completion rates for all of our student groups, especially English learners, LTEL, low- income, foster youth, and students with disabilities.
+Students We will closely monitor progress on our credit completion rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
 We anticipate from these actions and support services to see an increase up to 4 credits per learning period.
 We will also consider input from students and parents to enhance the quality of the program provided.